-Following the introduction of Linear A Levels, students at the Harrodian do not sit the new AS Level during their Lower Sixth Year (Year 12) and only sit full A Levels at the end of the Upper Sixth (Year 13).
+Following the introduction of Linear A Levels, students at Harrodian do not sit the new AS Level during their Lower Sixth Year (Year 12) and only sit full A Levels at the end of the Upper Sixth (Year 13).
 This decision was reached after careful consideration of the educational merits of the new AS qualification, a detailed review of the feedback provided by universities on the qualifications required by applicants for entry from September 2017 and then subsequently supported by our experience of the university admissions process during the academic years 2016-17 and 2017-18.

 Marks for the new AS Level make no contribution to a student’s A Level qualification and students taking a subject at A Level would need to be re-examined on AS material at the end of their Upper Sixth year.
 Universities primarily use predicted grades for A Levels when making offers of places.
 Given this, in our view, teaching time lost during the Lower Sixth year for examination preparation and study leave for the new AS Level has the potential to have a significantly negative impact on the quality of the overall A Level education we are able to provide to our students and the potential outcomes.
 Although students sitting the new AS Level would have an additional qualification, we believe this will be of little educational benefit for students who complete a full A Level course in the same subject.

-The majority of Harrodian students study four A Level subjects during their Lower Sixth Year (Year 12) and may drop to three subjects following internal summer examinations at the end of the Lower Sixth.
-In such situations, a student would be allowed to sit the new AS qualification in that dropped subject at the end of their Upper Sixth Year.
+The majority of Harrodian students study four A Level subjects during their Lower Sixth Year (Year 12) and most drop down to three subjects following internal summer examinations at the end of the Lower Sixth.
+In such situations, a student may be allowed to sit the new AS qualification in that dropped subject at the end of their Upper Sixth Year.

 Harrodian students will therefore not have AS Level results in any subject when they apply to university.